04-07-08/STAR-Beat/README.md

 To address these gaps, we propose STAR-Beat, an ultra-lightweight, temporally-aware, and highly interpretable multi-task AF detection framework.

-1)Morphological Prior Extraction: Utilizes a Convolutional Denoising Autoencoder (CDAE).
+&emsp;&emsp;1) Morphological Prior Extraction: Utilizes a Convolutional Denoising Autoencoder (CDAE).

-2)Spatio-Temporal Awareness: Integrates Squeeze-and-Excitation (SE) channel attention with a Bidirectional GRU (BiGRU) to capture long-range irregular rhythm dependencies.
+&emsp;&emsp;2) Spatio-Temporal Awareness: Integrates Squeeze-and-Excitation (SE) channel attention with a Bidirectional GRU (BiGRU) to capture long-range irregular rhythm dependencies.

-3)Multi-Task Learning & Focal Loss: Simultaneously assesses Signal Quality (SQA) and Cardiac Rhythm, effectively decoupling noise from physiological features.
+&emsp;&emsp;3) Multi-Task Learning & Focal Loss: Simultaneously assesses Signal Quality (SQA) and Cardiac Rhythm, effectively decoupling noise from physiological features.

-4)Clinical Interpretability: Validated via UMAP, Grad-CAM, Integrated Gradients, and Occlusion Sensitivity.
+&emsp;&emsp;4) Clinical Interpretability: Validated via UMAP, Grad-CAM, Integrated Gradients, and Occlusion Sensitivity.

-5)Edge-Oriented Compression: Achieves an ultra-low inference delay (1.885ms) with only 8.6% of baseline parameters.
+&emsp;&emsp;5) Edge-Oriented Compression: Achieves an ultra-low inference delay (1.885ms) with only 8.6% of baseline parameters.

+The overall architecture of the model is shown in Fig. 1.

 </div>

 <p align="center">
 <img width="1231" height="816" alt="Image" src="https://github.com/user-attachments/assets/ee5311eb-18a8-4478-8001-fd98b616175a" />
 <br>
-<em>Figure 1: Overall architecture and training strategy of the proposed STAR-Beat framework.</em>
+<em>Figure 1: Overall architecture and training strategy of the proposed STAR-Beat framework.(a) The STAR-Beat Framework: The methodology consists of three stages.
+Stage I employs CDAE for self-supervised pre-training.
+Stage II illustrates the multi-task network, which is directly linked to Stage I via Weight Transfer, explicitly inheriting the pretrained encoder parameters to simultaneously perform SQA and Rhythm Classification.
+Stage III details the comprehensive multi-stage training pipeline with strict patient-level data splitting, where the Architecture Integration highlights the incorporation of the multi-task model into the training flow.(b) Two-Phase Training Strategy: Demonstrates the iterative optimization process from the denoising objective to downstream tasks, highlighting how the weight transfer provides better initialization, faster convergence, and improved generalization.(c) Loss Functions: Formulates the optimization objectives applied in different phases, utilizing MSE Loss for pre-training reconstruction and Focal Loss to address extreme class imbalance during the multi-task fine-tuning phase.</em>
 </p>

 <div align="justify">